 Every system is prone to pros and cons and so does the Angular too.
 Angular offers a clean code development along with the high-performance framework that manages to route, providing seamless updates using Command Line Interface and retrieving the state of location services.
 Also, you can debug the templates in Angular 8 and supports multiple applications in one domain.

 Contrary to this, Angular might be confusing for the newcomers as there is no accurate manual which includes the proper documentation of the framework.
 Also, it lacks the developer community and there is limited scope to debug Limited Routing.
 However, Angular 8 supports multiple applications in one domain and user-friendly for all the versions of the operating system.

 So, here we come to the end of the article.
 We hope you have gained information on how to integrate the latest medium editor to Angular 8.
 Do give it a try!
 Till then – keep learning!

 Dave Jarvis is working as a Business Development Executive at eTatvaSoft.com, an enterprise-level mobile & web application development company.
 He aims to sharpen his analytical skills, deepening his data understanding and broaden his business knowledge in these years of his career.
+Click here to find more information about the company.
 Follow him on Twitter.